armory/docs/content/en/plugins/policy-engine/_index.md

 title: Policy Engine Plugin for Spinnaker or Armory Continuous Deployment
 linkTitle: Policy Engine
 description: >
-   The Armory Policy Engine enforces save time, runtime, and user interaction policies that you create for Spinnaker or Armory Continuous Deployment.
-This section includes instructions for configuring and deploying an Open Policy Agent server and the Policy Engine as well as release notes, usage, and example policies.
+   Empower DevOps efforts and ensure compliance with Armory Policy Engine.
+You can enforce save time, runtime, and user interaction policies for Spinnaker or Armory Continuous Deployment.
+Ensure verification at runtime and throughout your lifecycle.
+Enforce trusted standards to reduce risk and scale DevOps efforts.
+Support workflow and collaborate without causing breaking changes.
 no_list: true
 aliases:
    - /continuous-deployment/armory-admin/policy-engine/